M-Module

-M-Modules are a mezzanine (computer hardware) standard mainly used in industrial computers.
+An M-Module is a mezzanine (computer hardware) standard mainly used in industrial computers.
 Being mezzanines, they are always plugged on a carrier printed circuit board (PCB) that supports this format.
 The modules communicate with their carrier over a dedicated bus, and can have all kinds of special functions.

 M-Modules are standardized as ANSI/VITA 12-1996 expansion cards and are especially suited for adding any kind of real-world I/O to a system in a flexible way.
 There are modular I/O extensions for all types of industrial computers, from embedded systems up to high-end workstations.
 The M-Module Interface – a fast asynchronous parallel interface – offers sophisticated functions like 32-bit data bus, burst transfers up to 100 MB/s, DMA and trigger capabilities.
 M-Modules also offer direct front-panel connection rather than requiring a separate adapter panel with ribbon-cable connections.
 This provides a clean path for sensitive signals without loss of data or signal quality – using, for example, shielded D-Sub connectors and coaxial cables.